inkline/inkline/packages/docs/pages/docs/components/loader.md

 </i-api-preview>

 ### Sass Variables
 Here you can find a list of the Sass variables you can use for the loader components.
-If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-introduction-sass-variables' }">Sass Variables</nuxt-link> page.
+If you're looking to find common variables that these rely on, you should take a look at the <nuxt-link :to="{ name: 'docs-core-sass-variables' }">Sass Variables</nuxt-link> page.

 <i-scss-preview title="Loader" expanded>
     <template slot="scss">